 A new study analyzing storm intensity and impacts in the New York metro area aims to inform how communities can better prepare for winter storms and enhance resiliency as the effects of climate change exacerbate hazards.

-climate and society
+climate and society Archives - State of the Planet

 On Monday, June 2, President Obama will announce proposed federal rules aimed at curbing carbon emissions from existing U.S. power plants–possibly a landmark in U.S. climate policy.
 It is uncertain how far the rule will go, and the announcement is being closely watched around the world.